jfunky/diap-creativecomputing-fa2021/Schedule.md

     - Github
 * Assignment:
     - Draw a face with p5.js.
 This can be a self-portrait, a portrait of a friend, a famous person, a pet, a cartoon, etc.
-    - Add a link to the homework wiki.
+    - Add a link to the [homework wiki](https://github.com/jfunky/diap-creativecomputing-fa2021/wiki/Homework).
+    - Fill out the class survey (to be emailed)
 * Resources:
     - P5.js reference:
         - [Coordinate System & Shapes](https://p5js.org/learn/coordinate-system-and-shapes.html)